 The reason for the rescheduled appointment

-Note: For any mandatory SNAP E&T customer who notifies Workforce Solutions Office staff that they do not wish to participate in the program, Boards must ensure that Workforce Solutions Office staff documents in WorkInTexas.com that staff explained to the customer the consequences of noncooperation.
+Note: For any mandatory work registrant or ABAWD aged 60–64 who notifies Workforce Solutions Office staff that they do not wish to participate in the program, Boards must ensure that Workforce Solutions Office staff documents in WorkInTexas.com that staff explained to the customer the consequences of noncooperation.

 A customer’s circumstances may result in a need to reschedule an appointment.
-Boards may establish a procedure for how to address rescheduled appointments.
+Boards may establish a procedure for rescheduling appointments.

 When Workforce Solutions Office staff calls a SNAP E&T participant, it is considered a courtesy.
 Any communication with the customer must be documented inWorkInTexas.com.

-Upon initiating a sanction, staff must immediately close out all SNAP E&T services, support services, and the SNAP E&T application in WorkInTexas.com.
+Upon initiating a penalty, staff must immediately close out all SNAP E&T services, support services, and the SNAP E&T application in WorkInTexas.com.

-Sanction periods for mandatory General Population work registrants who fail to cooperate with SNAP E&T requirements are:

-one month for the first noncooperation, or until the individual agrees to cooperate, whichever is longer;

-three months for the second noncooperation, or until the individual agrees to cooperate, whichever is longer; and

-six months for a third or subsequent noncooperation, or until the individual agrees to cooperate, whichever is longer.

-Mandatory work registrants who are sanctionedfor noncooperation must not receive SNAP E&T services or support services until the sanction period has ended and the individual has reapplied and begun receiving SNAP benefits again.
+SNAP recipients who are penalized for noncooperation must not receive SNAP E&T services or support services until the penalty period has ended and the individual has reapplied and begun receiving SNAP benefits again.

-B-113.a: Compliance Period
+5/18/2026D: Compliance Period

 During the compliance period, the SNAP recipient is granted a three-day grace period and is still considered compliant with the requirements of the SNAP E&T program.
-Mandatory work registrantswho notify Workforce Solutions Office staff that they will not fulfill their SNAP E&T requirements must be granted the same three-day grace period.
+Mandatory work registrants and ABAWDs aged 60–64 who notify Workforce Solutions Office staff that they will not fulfill their SNAP E&T requirements must be granted the same three-day grace period.

 During the compliance period, a good-cause recommendation is not required for a SNAP recipient to maintain compliance with the requirements of the SNAP E&T program.
 Staff must not penalize a participant during the compliance period.